Connect to The Earth with Flowers

 At Teton Full Circle Farm we connect our local community to the earth through flowers.
 We use 100% organic/biodynamic, locally grown and foraged flowers in all of our work, infusing the raw beauty of nature into each unique arrangement.
 It's important to us to grow our flowers holistically, using regenerative approaches that do not damage, but instead enhance and heal the earth.
 Every step of the way we keep the earth in mind, from soil preparation, seed selection, and growing techniques to design and presentation.
 When we connect with the earth we feel our best, and flowers are a great way to tune our senses to the magic of nature.

 A flower CSA is a window into the natural cycles of the place in which you live.
-This year members can choose from Spring, Early Summer and/or Late Summer Shares.
-Pick up will be on the farm Thursdays between 4-6pm.
+This year members can choose an Early Summer share, a Mid-Late Summer Share, or both!
+Pick up will be on the farm, Thursdays between 4-6pm.

 We work with environmentally-minded florists and retailers seeking to provide high-quality, organic, locally-grown flowers for their customers.
 Contact us if you would like to receive a weekly list of available blooms.